jack08/static-test/source/uber/index.md

 Read the detailed list of [Uber vehicle requirements](/uber/uber-vehicle-requirements).
 They seem a bit lengthy, but most are pretty simple.

 ## How Do Uber Drivers Get Paid?
-The way Uber pays drivers is pretty nice.
-It's a per week period (Monday to Monday).
-This alone is a good reason for becoming an Uber driver.
-Even with a full time job, it sure helps having an added paycheck per week.
-If you'd prefer other ways, Uber does have other options.
-Uber has two main payment methods for drivers.
+Uber pays drivers each week.
+If you want to become an Uber driver, this alone is a great reason.
+Uber does have a second pay options.

 * Direct deposit.
-* Instant Pay (debit card).
+* Instant Pay.

 Direct deposit is the normal way drivers get paid.
-You can choose Instant Pay if you'd like.
+You can choose Instant Pay if you like.
 It will let you cash out 5 times per day!
 That's pretty handy.

 Read the detailed list of [Uber driver pay](/uber/uber-driver-pay) terms.
 Find out what you can earn as you become an Uber driver!